particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 #### Webhooks

 The webhook is called by the device group helper library to query the device groups for the device.

+- The device publishes the event `G52ES20Q_DeviceGroup` at startup.
+- The webhook triggers on this event and requests the URL `https://api.particle.io/v1/products/20379/devices/{{PARTICLE_DEVICE_ID}}`.
+The `{{PARTICLE_DEVICE_ID}}` is replaced by the Device ID of the requesting device.
+This will get the device information for that device.
+- The response template extracts the grous, name, product_id, development, and notes fields out of the device info.
+Only a subset is returned so the response will fit in 1024 bytes.
+- The response topic includes `{{{PARTICLE_DEVICE_ID}}}` so the response will only go to that specified device, not all devices in the fleet.

 #### Device groups